rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 The existing tests never found it, and it never happened during local development, so this bug went unnoticed for a long time.
 While I was writing the model tests, I experimented with increasing the number of operations.
 The tests eventually got stuck, revealing the bug.

 This is exactly the kind of bug swarm testing helps catch.
 The original test runs both enqueue and dequeue operations, so the channel never fills up.
-If the dequeue operation is disabled, or is less likely to be picked, the channel quickly reaches capacity, and the bug becomes obvious!
+If the dequeue operation is disabled or is less likely to be picked, the channel quickly reaches capacity, and the bug becomes obvious!

 After fixing the bug, I added a regression test to ensure it doesn't happen again: